Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Background

 Prior \SpConv engines use 32 bits for \emph{each} of the three voxel coordinates of a triplet.
 Instead, \SysName leverages the \textbf{Bounded Property} to represent each integer coordinate with fewer bits and pack all three coordinates into a \emph{single} integer value.

-For many real-world applications (e.g., automotive, robotics), packing all three coordinates into a single 32-bit value is sufficient.
-For example, outdoor scenes using LiDAR sensors with a total capture range $R_x$ and $R_y$ of up to 400 meters, requiring 20 meters for vertical range $R_z$ and quantized with grid size of 0.1 meters can be represented using 12, 12, 8 bits for $v_x$, $v_y$ and $v_z$ coordinates, respectively.
-For highly demanding applications, \SysName can pack voxel coordinates into a single 64-bit value (See Fig.Fig.~\ref{fig:end-to-end-stacked}).
+For many real-world applications (e.g., robotics, automotive), packing all three coordinates into a single 32-bit value is sufficient. \da{For example, in outdoor scenes captured by LiDAR sensors with horizontal ranges $R_x$ and $R_y$ of up to 400 meters and a vertical range $R_z$ of up to 20 meters, when quantizing the coordinates with a grid size of 0.1 meters, coordinates can be represented using 12, 12, and 8 bits for $v_x$, $v_y$, and $v_z$, respectively.} For highly demanding applications, \SysName can pack voxel coordinates into a single 64-bit value (See \autoref{fig:end-to-end-3090}).
 Note that 64-bit packing for the voxel coordinate triplet is sufficient for all current real-world \SpConv applications: 64-bit packing can represent scenes with ranges $R_x$, $R_y$, $R_z$ up to several kilometers and satisfying spatial resolutions of the grid size vector $g$ up to millimeters, which provides the maximum accuracy that today's 3D sensors can support to capture raw point cloud data. \SysName packs the triplet ($v_x$, $v_y$, $v_z$) as one single value: each $v_i$ integer value is within an integer range of $\lfloor \frac{R_i}{g_i} \rfloor$, thus the necessary bits to express it are at most $b_i = \log(\lfloor \frac{R_i}{g_i} \rfloor)$.
-The first $b_x$ most significant bits for $x$, next $b_y$ bits for $y$ and the remaining $b_z$ bits for $z$.
-In §~\ref{sec:evaluation}, we use 12, 12, and 8 bits for $v_x$, $v_y$ and $v_z$, respectively.
+The first $b_x$ most significant bits \camera{is} for $x$, \camera{the} next $b_y$ bits for $y$ and the remaining $b_z$ bits for $z$.
+In §\ref{sec:evaluation}, we use 12, 12, and 8 bits for $v_x$, $v_y$ and $v_z$, respectively.
 However, the bit allocation is flexible and can be easily configured.

 The \textbf{key challenge} with packed coordinates is how to avoid unpacking and repacking operations in the \SpConv voxel indexing kernels (feature computation does not use voxel coordinates). \SysName enables \textbf{packed-native voxel indexing} in both downsampling and mapping kernels, \emph{completely} eliminating any unpacking/repacking, thus the only packing required for voxel data is performed once \cg{in the initial coordinates.}